 |Median Annual Salary (May 2018)*||$62,170 for writers and authors|

 Sports writers are journalists who specialize in delivering articles on athletic events.
 They may work for a syndicated publishing agency or as freelancers.
 Syndicated writers sometimes have predetermined subjects and may have strict deadlines to meet.
 Moreover, syndicated sports writers may have their work shown in an online blog, a newspaper or a television show.
 In contrast, freelance writers are sometimes given more flexibility when it comes to subject matter and article deadlines.
 Some sports writers work closely with a team and may have special access to players and coaches.
 Other times, sports writers may write while at the sporting event itself.

-In general, the U.S. Bureau of Labor Statistics (BLS) reports employment opportunities for writers are expected to increase by just two percent over the 2014-2024 decade, with only 3,100 jobs to be added over that time frame.
-In 2015, data from the BLS indicated the average mean salary for writers working for newspapers, periodical, book, and directory publishers was $59,860, and radio and television broadcasting writers earned $59,920 that year.
+In general, the U.S. Bureau of Labor Statistics (BLS) reports employment opportunities for writers are expected to show little or no change over the 2018-2028 decade, with a reduction of 100 jobs over that time frame.
+In 2018, data from the BLS indicated the average mean salary for writers working for newspapers, periodical, book, and directory publishers was $59,290, and independent writers earned $104,450 that year.